LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 ## 7. Do it anyway, and tell them

 Managers aren't *always* good at making decisions.
-They manage and empower their staff to make decisions in their areas of expertise.
+Good managers empower their staff to make decisions in their areas of expertise.
 So if you want to do it, and feel confident with the data you work on, get on with it and say what you're doing.

 This doesn't mean starting with things that could be controversial.
 What are your day-to-day reports?
 Top titles being lent?
 Well, push it out as open data, and tweet about it.
 Summer Reading Challenge completion stats?
-Update on your website and tell anyone interested (internal and external) to find them there.
+Update directly on your website and tell anyone interested (internal and external) to find them there.

-Asking a manager to decide whether they want to do open data is just asking them a tricky question.
+Asking a manager to decide whether they want to do open data is just asking a tricky question.
 Like asking if they want a biscuit or a cake.
 It's too difficult to answer, never ask something like that.
 Tell them you've baked a cake, shared it out, and they're welcome to have a slice.